Radionic/use-cross-tab-state/README.md

 # use-cross-tab-state

 A React hook for state synchronization and persistence across multiple browser tabs.
+The [broadcast-channel ](https://github.com/pubkey/broadcast-channel) is used to dispatch state across tabs.

 ## Installation